rsnakul2021/scalable_banking/README.md

    - Commit (bool if went through or not)

 Each transaction will be linked to an accounts table with ID_Account as primary key and other fields like Acc_Balance etc.

-# 2.2 b)

-To ensure consistency:

--- Commit only when a transaction is completed.

--- Checkpointing with timestamps

--- Replicate database by storing multiple copies

-# 2.2 c)

-Optimizations for high performance:

--- Use big-data databases like Snowflake

--- Use meta-data management

--- Cache important data (if a user is doing multiple transactions)

--- Rate-limiting to prevent overload

--- Parallel processing and load-balancing with batch processing

--- Optimize queries with AI-API Calls

--- Secure interfaces to prevent data-leak

-# Task 3 - Incorporated in Transactions.js